dime-coin/electrum-docs/faq.rst

 Note that neither option uses HTTP.

 The client only connects to servers over SSL (so plaintext TCP is not used).
-Prior to Electrum 3.1, there used to be a checkbox in the GUI to toggle this but it was removed.

 As for authentication, the client accepts both CA-signed certificates and self-signed SSL certificates.
 When it first connects to a server, it pins the fact whether that